Don’t write and publish a book that will send your readers off to sleep

 The end of a book should be when the reader thinks ‘wow‘, not, ‘damn‘.

-I was left with the impression that the author hadn’t planned out this story at all and the ending was driven by the word count and not the story.
+I was left with the impression that the author hadn’t planned or outlined this story at all.
+It seemed that the ending was driven by the word count and not the story.
 ‘And they all lived happily ever after?’

 These are just a few of the problems I encountered with this book, but my main purpose in highlighting them is not to criticise the book or the author.